 In a vibrant technology environment, intellectual property rights are crucial to protect and to fully exploit your creations and ideas.
 On the international level, SMEs have to establish transitional contractual relationships to monetize their IP, for example as licenses, manufacturing arrangements, research and development contracts, distributorships and joint ventures.
 To be more effective and prevent long and costly enforcing procedures, SMEs should learn to incorporate Alternative Dispute Resolution clauses in their contracts.
 However, deciding the best ADR method for a specific contract might be challenging.

-The seminar will discuss all the dispute resolution options and the benefits of mediation and arbitration for a cheaper, faster and creative resolution of such technology disputes, including practical advice on how to draft dispute resolution clauses in a contract, for SMEs in particular.
+This webinar is a collaboration of the World Intellectual Property Organization (WIPO) in Singapore, the European Chamber of Commerce (Singapore) and the South-East Asia IPR SME Helpdesk.
+It will discuss all the dispute resolution options and the benefits of mediation and arbitration for a cheaper, faster and creative resolution of such technology disputes, including practical advice on how to draft dispute resolution clauses in a contract, for SMEs in particular.

 - Contractual and non-contractual disputes related to IP